JezuzLizard/T6-Custom-Gamemodes/README.md

 ```
 # Infected
 Eliminated survivors become infected.
 Infect everyone, or survive the game to win.

+# Drop Zone
+Secure the drop zone to earn points and care packages for your team.

 # Freezetag
 Shoot enemies to freeze them, stand near your frozen allies to free them.
 Last team with unfrozen players wins.